openhab/openhab-addons/addons/binding/org.openhab.binding.mqtt.generic/README.md

 ### HomeAssistant Thing

-HomeAssistant MQTT Components are recognised as well.
+HomeAssistant MQTT Components are recognized as well.
 The base topic needs to be **homeassistant**.
 The mapping is structured like this: